gedithejedi/individualprojclient/README.md

 This works well both on desktop and mobile.

 ## What Does it Do?
-1. Register and Log In system that sends all th data to Django server and gets validated there.
+1. Register and Log In system that sends all the data to Django server and gets validated there.
 2. Sends image to a Django server to later identify the product in the image.
 (Only works for latop and a computer mouse)

 ## Images